yunxiao-li-psych/R-workshop-at-UoW/Readme.md

 # Read me

-This repository is for the R workshop at the University of Warwick in 13th June 2025.
+This repository is for the R workshop at the University of Warwick on 13th June 2025.
 It consists of two topics: the basic operation of R and doing Bayesian inference in R and Stan.
+To get started, simply click the green “Code” button in the top-right corner to download everything you need.

 ## Basic Operation of R
 This section introduces the basic functionality of R, preparing you for data visualization, analysis, and more advanced statistical tasks.